 CYBER1 has seven entities which cover predominantly across EMEA but with a globally expanding scope with our Next-Gen SOC offering.
-Trinexia Distribution, with offices in South Africa, Mauritius and the United Arab Emirates.
+Trinexia Distribution, with offices in South Africa and Mauritius.
 CYBER1 Solutions, which covers the Group's advisory and solutions component in South Africa, Kenya, Europe and Middle East.
-Our C1SOC entity, which delivers twenty-four by seven monitoring and threat intelligence, is based in South Africa.
+Our SOC entity, which delivers twenty-four by seven monitoring and threat intelligence, is based in South Africa.
 The companies have technical specialists, enabling them together with sales and development to assess security environments and advocate solutions for each unique environment.
 The different markets depend on the deeply entrenched relationships CYBER1's key people hold with niche vendors in cyber security.
 These relationships ensure that the CYBER1 group is the gateway to some of the fastest growing regions.